Bitcoin Support and Resistance Explained: Key Price Levels in BTC Trading

 Conclusion

-Support levels are price zones where buying demand has historically stopped declines.
-Resistance levels are zones where sellers have stopped advances.
-Both form based on past market behavior: order concentration, historical reversals, and psychologically significant price marks.
+Support zones are where historical buying demand stops price declines.
+Resistance zones are where selling pressure halts advances.
+Both are formed by order concentration, historical reversals, and psychological price points.

-The main methods: horizontal lines through recurring price highs and lows, moving averages (particularly the 200-day and 200-week MA), Fibonacci retracements on significant moves, Volume Profile (VPVR), and psychological round numbers.
-Zones where multiple tools converge are considered most reliable.
+Traders use horizontal lines at previous highs and lows, moving averages (like the 200-day MA), Fibonacci retracements, Volume Profile (VPVR), and psychological round numbers.
+Convergence of multiple tools signals stronger levels.